What is Spike Test?

 Spike tests are of three types:

-1. Constant Spike Test: A constant spike load applies to the server after a certain interval of time.
-In this type of spike test, all the spike have same height i.e. the same load.
+1. Constant Spike Test: A high volume load applies to the server for a shorter duration after a fixed interval of time.
+In this type of spike test, all the spikes have the same height i.e. the same load.

-2. Step-up Spike Test: A gradually increase spike load applies to the server after a certain interval of time.
-In this type of spike test, response time should measure at each spike and analyse how much it deviates from baseload response time?
+2. Step-up Spike Test: A gradual increase in load applies to the server for a shorter duration after a certain interval of time.
+In this type of test, response time should measure at each spike and analyse how much it deviates from baseload response time.

-3. Random Spike Test: A random spike load applies to the server at random interval.
+3. Random Spike Test: A random spike load applies to the server at random intervals.
 Such a test is conducted for an application that frequently gets spikes in the production environment.

 How to calculate Spike Load?

 The business analyst analyses the historical data and checks if any of the sudden spikes appeared in the past.
 As per his analysis, he suggests the number of users for spike load.
-He may also predict the numbers by analysing the company’s requirement.
+He may also predict the numbers by analysing the company’s requirements.
 For example, if a company has a plan to conduct a flash sale or one-minute sale then he needs to calculate the spike load as per the registered and active user count.
-Although there are multiple methods to calculate the spike load which a business analyst must aware.
-This is not a task of performance tester.
-A performance tester has a responsibility to design the workload model as per spike test requirement.
+Although there are multiple methods to calculate the spike load and a business analyst must be aware of that.
+This is not a task of a performance tester.
+A performance tester has a responsibility to design the workload model as per spike test requirements.